Strain Effects on Auger-Meitner Recombination in Silicon

 Using our computational approach outlined above, we report the \(eeh\) and \(hhe\) AMR rates across the three strain conditions (compressive, unstrained, and tensile) in Fig. \ref{fig:amr} and Table \ref{tab:amrc}.
 We break down the total AMR coefficient in terms of the direct and \pa contributions.
 As expected, our results for the unstrained system are consistent with past work, both theoretical and experimental.\cite{Dziewior1977,Hacker1994,Govoni2011,Bushick2023} The similarity between our unstrained values and past results indicates the validity of using the LDA eigenvalues with a rigid shift in place of the GW quasiparticle energies.
 Under the application of compressive strain, we find \(C_{eeh,dir}\) increases by \(56\%\), \(C_{eeh,pa}\) increases by \(77\%\), \(C_{hhe,dir}\) increases by \(51\%\), and \(C_{hhe,pa}\) increases by \(13\%\).
 In the case of tensile strain, we find \(C_{eeh,dir}\) increases by \(119\%\), \(C_{eeh,pa}\) increases by \(139\%\), \(C_{hhe,dir}\) decreases by \(75\%\), and \(C_{hhe,pa}\) decreases by \(38\%\).
 Under all strain conditions, the direct \(hhe\) AMR process is effectively forbidden due to momentum conservation, and so \(hhe\) AMR is entirely accounted for by the \pa process.
 As we show, applying strain generally increases the AMR rate, with the exception of \(hhe\) under tensile strain.
-In applying strain, there are three major effects that alter the AMR rate: (1) the effective carrier concentration in the low-energy valleys/bands increases as their number is reduced by broken degeneracy, (2) the available channels for the carriers to recombine are restricted, and (3) the matrix elements of the transitions are reweighted by the broken cubic symmetry.
-This is most clearly seen in the elimination of \textit{f}-type \(eeh\) recombination under tensile strain, shown in Fig. \ref{fig:valleys}, but is a general feature of the strain engineering which we discuss in greater detail in the Supplementary Material.
-We find that the reweighting of the matrix elements generally has a stronger effect than the other two factors, however, the competition and interplay between these effects leads to non-trivial changes in the AMR coefficient as a whole, highlighting the need for a first-principles approach for this investigation.
+This is largely consistent with previous work on strained germanium, which found that both direct and phonon-assisted AMR increased under strain, though these results coincide with an indirect-to-direct band gap transition in germanium, which we attribute as the cause for the differing behavior.\cite{Dominici2016}